Return to site

 The Elementary Years: Peers, Acquaintances, Friends, & Frenemies

+"Oh no. What has happened to my sweet baby and where did that fun-loving preschooler go?"
 Our elementary children are becoming social creatures faster than we ever imagines.
 "Where do I fit in?"
 "How can I belong?"
 You may see more worry & anxiety, struggles with positive peer relationships.
 Their self-regulation skills are a mess.
 Let's talk about the difference between peers, acquaintances, friends and frenemies.
 How can you help your child move through this bumpy transition?

 Clear=Kind Essentials of Household Relationships